-Winemaker Tony Bish is literally ‘living the dream’ producing his beloved chardonnay in his new urban winery in Hawke’s Bay.
-He’s daring to be different and loving every grape-soaked moment of it…
+Winemaker Tony Bish is literally ‘living the dream’, producing his beloved chardonnay in his urban winery in Hawke’s Bay.
+He’s daring to be different and loving every grape-soaked moment of it.

 It was back in the early 80s when Tony Bish began his life journey with wine.
 Cash-strapped but keen to fund a season skiing at Mt Hutt, Tony’s first vintage with Corbans in Gisborne was a pragmatic start to what has become a forty-year career of passion.